Travel Insurance for Pre-Existing Conditions

 - Proof of trip

-Medical emergency or death of a non-traveling family member forces the traveler(s) to cancel a trip.
+A serious illness or death of a non-traveling family member forces you to cancel.

 - Proof of scheduled trip